Mistsofnowh3r3/FinalProject-Retro-Controller-to-USB/README.md

 # Retro  Nintendo Controller Adapter

-> Arduino code, and ccAdapterRemapper Solution
+> Arduino code, ccAdapterRemapper Solution, stl's and sldprt's for a case, and design and usage documentation

 ## Dependencies
 - https://github.com/MHeironimus/ArduinoJoystickLibrary